Carters Dam: Description

 The dam has a diversion tunnel that is 2407 ft.
 It is a horseshoe shape with a bottom width of 23 ft.

 The lake is the deepest manmade reservoir east of the Mississippi River and deepest lake in Georgia.
 The created lake is more than 450 ft deep and has 62 mi of shoreline without any private docks or other development.

 Hydroelectric plant

 Below the dam is a 1000 acre retention and re-regulation lake (Reregulation Reservoir).
 The hydroelectric plant is of the pumped storage type.
 That is, during off-peak hours the water from the retention lake is pumped back up to Carters Lake for use in generating power during the next time of peak demand.
-The dam's power station contains 2 × 140 MW Francis turbines and 2 × 160 MW Modified Francis pump turbines for used in pumped-storage (500MW).
+The dam's power station contains 2 × 140 MW Francis turbines and 2 × 160 MW Modified Francis pump turbines for used in pumped-storage (500 MW).

 Electricity from the dam is marketed by the Southeastern Power Administration.